shivannis/xandr-docs-public/xandr-docs/articles/bidders/editing-a-bidder-profile.md

 ---
-title: Bidders - Editing a Bidder Profile
+title: Editing a Bidder Profile
 description: The article provides instructions on changing a bidder profile. ms.date: 10/28/2023
 ---

-# Bidders - editing a bidder's profile
+# Editing a bidder's profile

 Once you have saved a profile, clicking into that specific profile from the table on the left on the Profiles screen opens the [Bidder Profile Targeting Options](bidder-profile-targeting-options.md) on the right for editing purposes.
 Make your edits and click **Save**.